Seagate/halon/docs/hld.md

 ### Communication

-When an event source wishes to emit an event, it must notify every subscriber of which it is aware.
+When an event producer wishes to emit an event, it must notify every subscriber of which it is aware.
 Therefore, processors keep a local mapping